hinson0/task-board/README.md

 on task board:
 - we use task board to show the process of a project
-- tasks and user stories are tracked on it,there are three columns,such as 'ToDdo','Doing','Doned'
+- tasks and user stories are tracked on it,there are three columns,such as 'ToDo','Doing','Doned'
 - there are well defined roles for a scrum master and a product owner